automata-network/docs/docs/1rpc/design.md

 ## Phishing Detection

 This feature is only supported in our beta endpoints, https://beta.1rpc.io.
-You need to manually replace the https://1rpc.io to the beta one to get this functionalities.
+You need to manually replace the https://1rpc.io with the beta one to get this functionality.
 It will return a phishing detection error with error code -32000.

 ```shell
 {"jsonrpc": "2.0", "error": {"code": -32000, "message": "Phishing detection error"}, "id": "1"}